Emotion Design – Building product with emotions and delivering experiences

 People put Harley Davidson logo on their body to say something about who they are.
 Corporate logo.
 Ain’t no Procter and Gamble tattoo on anybody’s arm[..]

 People put that tattoo not to say they own a motorcycle, they put the tattoo there to tell you something about themselves.

 What you have the ability to do is as designers is to create those symbols and allow people to use those things to say something about who they are.

 – Simon Sinek, If you don’t understand people, you don’t understand business1Experience trumps product.
 Emotion elicits experiences and it’s a common trait between us human.
 Decisions we make – we like to think it’s based on rational and logic but infact it’s derived from intangibles like feelings and emotions.
 It’s not a bad trait and certainly shouldn’t be considered as an appendix from our ancestors.
 On the contrary more advanced creatures are more emotional than primitives, human being the most emotional of all helping us make decisions fast.

 In this section we will look into two main ways of building emotions:

-- Building emotion on product from cognitive level
+- Building emotion on product from a cognitive level

 - Building emotion through personality

-Donald Norman in his book2, “Emotional Design: Why We Love (Or Hate) Everyday Things” identifies three levels of visual design that can be used to build emotions on products to explain how we relate to a visual element and how to create something that is more appealing, effective and well received.
+Donald Norman in his book2, “Emotional Design: Why We Love (Or Hate) Everyday Things” identifies three levels of visual design that can be used to build emotions on products.
+He also explains how we relate to a visual element and how to create something that is more appealing, effective and well received.

 Building emotion through personality